eikowagenknecht/lootscraper/README.md

 ## How it works

-This Python (3.12+) application uses Playwright to automatically visit websites with free game-related offers (see below for the supported sources) and then puts the collected information neatly into RSS feeds and a Telegram bot.
+This application uses Playwright to automatically visit websites with free game-related offers (see below for the supported sources) and then puts the collected information neatly into RSS feeds and a Telegram bot.

 If you encounter any problems feel free to open an issue here and I'll do my best to help.
 I'd also love to hear your feature requests!